jonaslu/sider/README.md

 ## ...snapshots
 A snapshot is like a commit or errr... snapshot of a database.
 This is what you export from somehwere (most often your prod database) and add into sider.
 This is then what you then run a db from (via an engine).
+There is also an option to start with an empty database (no import dump required).

 ## ...dbs
 Dbs is the database files that the engine manipulates.